Food Crawl: Tried-and-Tested Places to Eat in Binondo

 2/F 839 Ongpin Street

-A charming aspect about SaLido is its clientele, which is predominantly the older crowd-they'll remind you of your grandparents and you'll feel like giving them a hug.
+A charming aspect about SaLido is its clientele, which is predominantly the older crowd—they'll remind you of your grandparents and you'll feel like giving them a hug.
 At first it may feel like intruding into a gentleman's club meeting, but you'll settle in just fine when you take a seat and let the aroma of coffee seize your senses.
-A hot cup of good coffee knows no age-whether you're in your 20s, 30s, and so on, you're sure to enjoy SaLido's caffeine fix.
+A hot cup of good coffee knows no age.
+So, whether you're in your '20s, '30s, and so on, you're sure to enjoy SaLido's caffeine fix, apart from their delicious Chinese fare, of course.

 Binondo Hack: It's a struggle to wake up early, but if you can muster enough strength to drag yourself out to Binondo in the morning, come here for a hearty breakfast.